 Hall of Fame Honorees

-Pat Conroy's bestselling novels have made the Atlanta-born writer one of the most highly praised, most widely-known Georgia authors of the past half-century.
+Pat Conroy's bestselling novels made the Atlanta-born writer one of the most highly praised, most widely-known Georgia authors of the last half-century.

 Donald Patrick Conroy grew up as the oldest son of an autocratic military man and a mother who instilled in him a love of literature and language.
 His father's harsh emotional and physical and violence toward the family became "the central fact of my art and my life."
 Torn by conflicting loyalties and emotions, Conroy's heroes rebel against oppressive situations and institutions that are ruled by exclusive, rigid concepts of manhood, school and race.
-Meanwhile, they struggle to survive family tragedy past and present, and attempt to emerge from the emotional and external turmoils intact, with a sense -- wounded and imperfect -- of worth and belonging.
-Conroy has identified Thomas Wolfe as an early, influential literary model, and critics typically note how, like Wolfe, Conroy favors expansive, lyrical prose and his stories center upon family relationships that are typically laced with a strong (identifiably Southern) sense of place.
+Meanwhile they struggle to survive family tragedy and attempt to emerge from emotional and external turmoils with a wounded, imperfect sense of self and belonging.
+Critics often note that Conroy's writing -- like that of Thomas Wolfe, an acknowledged influence -- favors expansive, lyrical prose, and his stories center upon family dramas that play out amid a strong sense of place.

-When he was in high school, Conroy's family finally settled in Beaufort, South Carolina, and the low country "Coastal Kingdom" between Charleston and Savannah which the author has adopted as his home usually plays a prominent role in his works.
-The Boo , his first book, was an admittedly amateur effort composed as a tribute to a beloved assistant commandant at the Charleston military college that he attended, The Citadel.
-Conroy's second work, The Water is Wide, recorded his turbulent year as an elementary school teacher of poor black children in a throwback rural, racist school system on isolated Daufuskie Island, S.C.
-Twentieth Century Fox adapted the book into a successful movie --Conrack -- in 1974.
+Conroy's peripatetic military family settled in Beaufort, South Carolina, when he was in high school and the "Coastal Kingdom" between Charleston and Savannah often plays a prominent role in his works.
+The Boo, his first book, was composed by Conroy as a tribute to a beloved assistant commandant at the Charleston military college he attended, The Citadel.
+The Water is Wide, Conroy's next book, recorded his turbulent year as an backwoods elementary school teacher on rural, isolated Daufuskie Island.
+The book was successfully adapted twice by Hollywood: first, as a feature film (Conrack) in 1974, and again in 2006, as a Hallmark Hall of Fame TV movie,under the original title.

 The following titles may be found in the Hall of Fame Library: